 Copywriting Forum is a similar kind of platform to Warrior, with a slightly more collaborative tone.
 It also has games, downloadable guides and a section for discussing great historical copywriting.

 If you’re struggling to put one word in front of another, these forums are great places to workshop content and steal some ideas.

 Social Media is a seriously under-rated tool for professional copywriters.
 If you get stuck writing a headline or composing some ad copy, you will be amazed at how willing your followers are to contribute ideas.
 Just ask them to complete the tagline and watch your hive-mind get to work…

 There’s more to being a professional copywriter than just writing.
 You also have to find clients, pitch content and manage a business.
 These copywriting tools help you to do all of that with zero hassle – so you can focus on writing.

 You are now a B2B marketer, advertising your services to potential clients.
 But, until you have developed your own professional niche, you need to make yourself as visible as possible.
 You’ll need a website, a targeted LinkedIn profile and a selection of listings.

 - ProCopywriters – signing-up gives you a profile on the platform and access to a curated list of copywriting jobs.
 You also get access to these professional copywriter resources.

 - Indeed – the largest UK job listing website for freelance copywriting.

-- Worksome – similar to Upwork, with an AI algorithm designed to improve matches.
+- Worksome – connects freelancers to clients using an AI algorithm to improve matches.